Leukoplakia on Tongue: White Discoloration in the Mouth

 - With hot and spicy food, it can be very irritating with leukoplakia.

-When in doubt or uncertainty of leukoplakia on the tongue or in the mouth, you can make an appointment with the dentist or the doctor.
+When in doubt or uncertainty of leukoplakia on tongue, you can make an appointment with the dentist or the doctor.
 To be sure whether or not such a white spot is leukoplakia, an investigation follows first.
 During such an examination, the doctor will remove a small piece of tissue from the white spot, so that it can be examined under a microscope.
 This is very important so that the doctor can get a clear picture and it is certain that it is ultimately leukoplakia and not an early form of oral cancer.
 Three percent of the cases are a form of cancer.

 Usually, a cause of leukoplakia can be identified so that it can be treated.
 A very sharp molar, tooth or denture can be sharpened to finally remove the source of the irritation.
 If you smoke or chew chewing tobacco, it is best to stop doing this to ensure that these annoying leukoplakia spots are permanently removed.
 After a few months, such irritating spots do not return at all.